pulumi/upgrade-provider/README.md

 Values include:

 - `upstream-provider-name`: The name of the upstream provider repo, i.e. `terraform-provider-docker`
-- `experimental`: Whether to enable experimental `pulumi-terraform-bridge` features https://github.com/pulumi/pulumi-terraform-bridge/tree/master/pkg/tfbridge/x.
-Value must be [true, false (default)].
-- `remove-plugins`: Whether to clear all Pulumi plugins from cache before running the upgrade.
-It is possible that the generated examples may be non-deterministic depending on which plugins are used if existing versions are present in the cache.
-Values must be [true, false (default)].
 - `pr-reviewers`: A comma separated list of reviewers to assign the upgrade PR to.
 - `pr-assign`: A user to assign the upgrade PR to (default: `@me`).